chaselikethebank/annual-review-docs/docs/somewins.md

 # Music Career Overview
-Before covid I was full time in music.
+I was full time in music till 2021.

-Music rights management, buying / selling / licensing the rights to records.
-Booking tours, building sales funnels.

 Some important notes for framing to what scale I have found success in the space: